mwakok/mt-dynamics/README.md

 ``pip install mtdynamics``

 ## Runing the simulation
 Jupyter notebook(s) are provided to illustrate how to run the simlation.
-They can be found in the folder '\notebooks\'.
+They can be found in the folder ``\notebooks``.